-A student may receive federal financial aid for a maximum of 45 attempted credit hours of remedial/developmental coursework.
-Remedial/developmental coursework beyond 45 units will not count towards financial aid enrollment status or cost of attendance but will count toward maximum timeframe.
+Students may receive federal financial aid for a maximum of 45 attempted credit hours of remedial/developmental coursework.
+Remedial/developmental coursework beyond 45 credits will not count towards enrollment status or cost of attendance but will count toward maximum time frame.
+These courses are considered when calculating SAP eligibility.